Best Flea & Street Markets in Des Moines, IOWA

 In this guide, we’ll showcase five top flea markets in Des Moines, complete with all the details you need to plan your visit.
 From dates and schedules to vendor highlights and nearby attractions, here’s everything you need to know to enjoy Des Moines’ vibrant flea market scene.

 The friendly surroundings and ease of access to this market are among its attractions.
-Here you will find lots to appreciate whether your interests are casual shopping for pleasure or seasoned collector searching for unusual items.
+Here you will find lots to appreciate, whether your interests are casual shopping for pleasure or a seasoned collector searching for unusual items.
 Food stores with mouthwatering cuisine and snacks enhance the experience and make this a fantastic place to spend the day.
-Your trip will be much more exciting if the market provides seasonal events including farmers market weekends and holiday themed exhibits.
-The Iowa State Fairgrounds Flea Market is a pillar of Des Moines’ shopping scene and a place you won’t want to miss with free parking, reasonably priced vendor spaces and an amazing range of goods.
+Your trip will be much more exciting if the market provides seasonal events, including farmers’ market weekends and holiday-themed exhibits.
+The Iowa State Fairgrounds Flea Market is a pillar of Des Moines’ shopping scene and a place you won’t want to miss, with free parking, reasonably priced vendor spaces, and an amazing range of goods.

 Looking for more market experiences?
 Explore the Germantown Flea Market for vintage finds and community vibes.